Skip to main content

 Best for: Researchers writing papers who need source suggestions

-Paperpal combines writing assistance with reference finding.
+Paperpal combines writing assistance with citation finding.
 It can suggest relevant citations as you write and help with academic phrasing.

 How citations work: